List of monarchs of Magadha

 The Kingdom of Magadha, later known as the Magadha Empire, was a kingdom and later empire in ancient north India.
-Many houses ruled the kingdom and its empire over the centuries until it was defeated by the Satavahana Empire in c.
+Many significant houses ruled the kingdom and its empire over the centuries until it was defeated by the Satavahana Empire in c.
 28 BCE.

-The history of the monarchs of Magadha, particularly in the Pre-Mauryan period, is shrouded in mystery and legend with various sources claiming different things.
+All dates are given in a single continuous BCE calendar.
+The chronological anchor is the accession of Chandragupta Maurya in 321 BCE, corroborated by Greek accounts of Megasthenes and the Arthashastra.
+The Brihadratha total of 1000 years (per Vayu Purana and Vishnu Purana) is back-calculated from the fixed endpoint of 682 BCE (fall of Ripunjaya).
+A gap of approximately 138 years (682–544 BCE) exists between the last Brihadratha king and Bimbisara; Indian texts are silent on this period.
+Dates for the post-Sahadeva Brihadratha kings use reign lengths as given in the Vayu Purana.
+The Pradyota dynasty is deliberately excluded; it was based in Avanti (Ujjayini), not Magadha, and ruled concurrently as a parallel dynasty.

 House of Brihadratha

 The Brihadratha dynasty was the first ruling house of Magadha.
-Brihadratha founded this dynasty in 1700 BCE.
-This dynasty lasted for more than ten centuries, ruling Magadha from 1700 to 682 BCE.
+Brihadratha (son of Uparichara Vasu) founded this dynasty in 1682 BCE.
+This dynasty lasted for more than ten centuries, ruling Magadha from 1682 to 682 BCE.The Capital City of Brihadratha Dynasty was Girivraja mentioned in Mahabharata which many scholars significantly Identified this ancient capital with Modern Rajgir.

-List of monarchs

-Twenty-one kings of Brihadratha house ruled Magadha, beginning with Brihadratha himself.